-Curriculum Philosophy
+Curriculum Alignment and Philosophy

 All of the early childhood programs at the YMCA can be described as developmentally appropriate, responsive, and both relationship and play-based.
+Curriculum materials used at the YMCA align with the Washington State Early Learning Guidelines.
+Teachers use Creative Curriculum specifically designed for each age group to enrich playful learning and promote nurturing relationships.
+All teachers receive special training on Creative Curriculum and have weekly planning time to plan classroom experiences.